RedisLabs/redislabs-docs/content/connect/install.md

 If you are using Oracle as your source database, be aware that Debezium Server does _not_ include the Oracle Debezium Connector or the related JDBC driver.

-As result, Debezium fails with an error.
+As a result, Debezium fails with an error.
 If this happens:

 1. Add the connector and the JDBC driver
 2. Restart Debezium Server